x-s-g/Vuln-Intro/Dataset/README.md

 This directory contains dataset information used in the experiments, organized into the following two subdirectories:

 - **Dataset/**: Stores the complete dataset, including all CVE links collected from the NVD.

 - **Example/**: Contains ten experimental case examples, including both raw data and corresponding experimental results.

+  Attention:
+- Some CVE files could not be uploaded due to their large size.